embrace-io/embrace-docs/docs/ios/5x/integration/session-reporting.md

 ```

 :::info
-If your have a **React Native project** you have to add the framework
+If you have a **React Native project** you have to add the framework
 ``` React Native
 Embrace.sharedInstance().start(withKey: "API_KEY", launchOptions: launchOptions, framework:.reactNative);
 ```